 - 8.3.1.
 The group will maintain one or more registers of the interests of: - a) the members of the group; - b) the members of its governing body; - c) the members of its committees or sub-committees and the committees or sub-committees of its governing body; and - d) its employees. - 8.3.2.
-The registers are to be published on the group's website at www.wolverhamptonccg.nhs.uk.
+The registers are to be published on the aroup's website www.wolverhamptonccg.nhs.uk.
 Upon request, these will also be available at the group's Head Office or, on application by post or email. - 8.3.3.
 Individuals will declare any interest that they have, in relation to a decision to be made in the exercise of the commissioning functions of the group, in writing to the governing body, as soon as they are aware of it and in any event no later than 28 days after becoming aware. - 8.3.4.
 Where an individual is unable to provide a declaration in writing, for example, if a conflict becomes apparent in the course of a meeting, they will make an oral declaration before witnesses, and provide a written declaration as soon as possible thereafter. - 8.3.5.
-The lay member who is chair of the Audit and Governance CommitteeConflict of Interest Guardian will ensure that the registers of interest are reviewed quarterly, and updated as necessary. - 8.3.6.
+The Conflict of Interest Guardian will ensure that the registers of interest are reviewed quarterly, and updated as necessary. - 8.3.6.
 Prior to any appointment being made to the Governing Body, individuals will make a declaration of their interests in order to assess whether any identified conflicts would prevent the individual concerned making a full and proper contribution to the governing body.
 If such significant conflicts do exist, the individual concerned will be excluded from the appointment process.